We are The voice

 Eric Leenders – Managing Director, Retail and Commercial Banking

-Executive responsibility for all retail conduct matters, including payments, credit, general insurance and savings across retail and private banking portfolios: Accountable to Retail Bank, Commercial and Corporate Bank, Private Bank and new/ challenger bank CEOs for development and delivery of sector specific strategies.
+Executive responsibility for all retail conduct matters, including payments, credit, general insurance and savings across commercial, retail and private banking portfolios: Accountable to Retail, Bunsiness, Private Specialist and new/ challenger bank CEOs for development and delivery of sector specific strategies.

-Active senior-level engagement with EU and UK politicians, regulators, consumer advocates and policy makers (including the newly established Payment Systems Regulator) on a range of issues to rebuild trust, champion growth and support consumers.
+Active senior-level engagement with EU and UK politicians, regulators, consumer advocates and policy makers on a range of issues to rebuild trust, champion growth and support consumers.

 Rachael Dyer – Policy Advisor